On this page

 Family Violence Information Sharing Scheme (FVISS)

-Information sharing entities are obliged to share (in response to a request) and permitted to voluntarily share information (including information collected prior to the commencement of the Scheme) about perpetrators (as well as alleged perpetrators for an assessment purpose), victim survivors and relevant third parties if relevant consent thresholds for sharing are met and:
+ISEs are obliged to share (in response to a request) and permitted to voluntarily share information (including information collected prior to the commencement of the Scheme) about perpetrators (as well as alleged perpetrators for an assessment purpose), victim survivors and relevant third parties if relevant consent thresholds for sharing are met and:

 - the information is relevant to assessing or managing risk of family violence

-- it is not excluded information and the sharing of that information would not contravene another law
+- it is not excluded information and the sharing of that information would not contravene another law.

-The section 'For what purposes can information be shared under the Schemes?' on this page contains additional information on these thresholds.
+For more information on these thresholds, see For what purposes can information be shared under the Schemes?
 You can also refer to Chapter 1 of the FVISS Guidelines for further information.

 - under CISS to promote the wellbeing or safety of a child

-Information sharing entities should be mindful that sharing information in the context of family violence may pose particular and complex risks for children and other family members, and when considering sharing to promote child wellbeing or safety they should be alert to whether family violence risk may be present.
+ISEs should be mindful that sharing information in the context of family violence may pose particular and complex risks for children and other family members, and when considering sharing to promote child wellbeing or safety they should be alert to whether family violence risk may be present.

 Refer to Chapter 3 of the CISS Guidelines and Chapter 5 of the FVISS Guidelines for more information.